readmeio/api-explorer/packages/api-explorer/README.md

 ```

 - `flags` -  an object of project flags from readme.
 Changing these will modify how the API Explorer works.
-- `oauthUrl` - a URL containing the oauth login endpoint
+- `oauth` - whether this project uses oauth or not
 - `suggestedEdits` - whether suggested edits are enabled or not.
 This just toggles the button.

 ## Credits